 - The SATA Mode should be set BEFORE installing an operating system, and after you have backed up all necessary files and data (see sidebar).
 See "Setting Up SATA Mode (OptaneTM or AHCI)" on page 6 2 for details.
-Make sure you install the Intel Rapid Storage Technology application if you have set the SATA Mode to Intel RST Premium..., or to AHCI (see "IRST Driver Installation" on page 6 25). - It is very important to make sure that when you create a hard disk drive partition when installing Windows for an Intel® OptaneTM system, that you leave at least a minimum of 5MB of unallocated space (note this is 5MB only, not GB). - After setting the SATA mode (Intel RST Premium...) to Intel® OptaneTM and installing the Intel® Rapid Storage Technology application, DO NOT uninstall the Intel® Rapid Storage Technology application. - If you are reinstalling a system that has previously been setup in Intel RST Premium mode, make sure you have disabled the Intel Optane Memory (see "Disabling Intel® OptaneTM" on page 6 31).
-If you haven't disabled the Optane setup you may not find a suitable hard disk drive partition on which to reinstall an operating system. - If you need to reinstall an operating system, uninstall the IRST driver/application or swap the hard disk drive (or Intel® OptaneTM SSD) make sure you have disabled the Intel Optane Memory (see "Disabling Intel® OptaneTM" on page 6 31).
+Make sure you install the Intel Rapid Storage Technology application if you have set the SATA Mode to Intel RST Premium, or to AHCI (see "IRST Driver Installation" on page 6 37). - It is very important to make sure that when you create a hard disk drive partition when installing Windows for an Intel® OptaneTM system, that you leave at least a minimum of 5MB of unallocated space (note this is 5MB only, not GB). - After setting the SATA mode to Intel® OptaneTM and installing the Intel® Rapid Storage Technology application, DO NOT uninstall the Intel® Rapid Storage Technology application. - If you are reinstalling a system that has previously been setup in Intel RST Premium mode, make sure you have disabled Intel Optane.